brianwillis/brianwillis.github.com/README.md

 Licensing
 =========
-The contents of the _posts/ directory are Copyright &copy; Brian Willis 2011.
+The contents of the _posts/ and images/ directories are Copyright &copy; Brian Willis 2011.

 All other files and directories are provided under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
 Full text of the license is available below.